Who Has the Most Majors in Golf? All-Time Majors Champions List

 Elite Golfers With Three or More Major Championship Wins

-All golfers with at least three wins in men’s major championships are listed here:
+All golfers with at least three wins in men’s major golf championships are listed here – the definitive ranking of most golf major winners.

 Ranks Name Country Winning Span Masters U.S. Open The Open PGA Total Majors